-These consolidated financial statements include the financial statements of the Company and its five wholly-owned subsidiaries: 1) 0945044 BC Ltd., incorporated in British Columbia, Canada, which owns 100% of Corporacion Minera San Juan, S.R.L. located in the Dominican Republic; 2) Minera Pendiente S.A. de C.V., incorporated and located in Mexico, which was dissolved during the year November 30, 2021; 3) Precipitate Dominicana S.R.L. located in the Dominican Republic., which owns 50% of Toro Negro Drilling S.R.L. located in the Dominican Republic; 4) 1246871 BC Ltd., incorporated in British Columbia, Canada.
+These condensed consolidated interim financial statements include the financial statements of the Company and its five wholly-owned subsidiaries: 0945044 BC Ltd., incorporated in British Columbia, Canada, which owns 100% of Corporacion Minera San Juan, S.R.L. located in the Dominican Republic; Minera Pendiente S.A. de C.V., incorporated and located in Mexico, which was dissolved during the year November 30, 2021; Precipitate Dominicana S.R.L. located in the Dominican Republic, which owns 50% of Toro Negro Drilling S.R.L. located in the Dominican Republic; and 1246871 BC Ltd., incorporated in British Columbia, Canada.